FAQ: USD LIBOR transition to SOFR

-- Some of the key players in LIBOR transition have published the following
+- Some key players in LIBOR transition have published the following:

 - ARRC: Recommended Best Practices for Completing the Transition from LIBOR (May 2020)

-- Fannie Mae and Freddie Mac: LIBOR Transition Playbook (June 2020)
+- Fannie Mae and Freddie Mac: LIBOR Transition Playbook (December2020)

 - FASB: Reference Rate Reform

-Please reach out to the Chatham team if you have questions around the USD LIBOR transition or how use of SOFR in your loans and derivatives could impact your interest rate exposure.
+Please send a message to the Chatham team if you have questions around the USD LIBOR transition or how use of SOFR in your loans and derivatives could affect your interest rate exposure.

 Chatham Hedging Advisors, LLC (CHA) is a subsidiary of Chatham Financial Corp. and provides hedge advisory, accounting and execution services related to swap transactions in the United States.
 CHA is registered with the Commodity Futures Trading Commission (CFTC) as a commodity trading advisor and is a member of the National Futures Association (NFA); however, neither the CFTC nor the NFA have passed upon the merits of participating in any advisory services offered by CHA.
 For further information, please visit chathamfinancial.com/legal-notices.